|Camping, Cabins, & Shelters|

-Buchanan County's three developed campgrounds provide excellent camping in different parts of the county, at very reasonable fees.
+Managed by the Buchanan County Conservation Board Buchanan County’s three developed campgrounds provide excellent camping in different parts of the county, at very reasonable fees.
 All three allow for both primitive and modern (electricity) camping.
 Fontana has some reservable sites, but all other campsites are available on a first-come basis.
-Fontana also will have two reservable cabins beginning in the summer of 2011.
-Only registered campers may stay in the campground after 10:30 p.m.
-For more information regarding any Buchanan County Campground, call 319-636-2617 or e-mail email@example.com.
+Fontana also has two reservable cabins.
+Only registered campers may stay in campground areas after 10:30 p.m.
+For more information regarding any Buchanan County Campground, call 319-636-2617/[email protected]

 Camping Fees at Fontana Park: $15/night w/ electricity; $10/night w/o electricity; $5 reservation fee